SwannSG/cheatsheets/OAuth2.0 Services.md

 This is a self-contained solution.
 No third party is involved.

-When a user registers with the node app, a *user* document is created in *users*.
+When a user registers with the node app, a *user* record is created in *users*.

 ```javascript
 // users